ParFourGolf/ParFourCodeExercise/README.md

 2. **Note Input:** The app should provide an input field that allows users to enter a note.

 3. **Add Button:** There should be an "Add" button.
-When this button is pressed, the app should clear the input field.
+When this button is pressed, the app should add the note to the existing notes and clear the input field.

 4. **Note Display:** The app should display all entered notes below the input form.